thecodingmachine/csrf-header-check-middleware/README.md

 ### Limits

-- Works only with HTTP 1.1 requests (in HTTP 1.0, the "Host" header is not set)
 - This middleware completely bypasses GET requests.
 If your application modifies state on GET requests, you are screwed.
 Of course, modification of state should only happen in POST requests (but please check twice that your routes changing state do ONLY works with POST/DELETE/PUT requests).
-- This middleware expects "Origin" or "Referrer" headers to be filled.
+- This middleware expects "Origin" or "Referer" headers to be filled.
 This will often be true unless you are in a corporate environment with proxies that are fiddling with your request.
 For instance, some proxies are known to strip headers in order to make the request anonymous.
 - Will block CORS requests.
 You cannot use this middleware if you are expecting requests to come from another origin than your website.
+- If your website is accessed from a third party application (like a phone app), you cannot use this middleware as the Origin and Referer will be empty.

 If you are in one of those situations, use a token-based middleware instead.